10 Snakes That Drink Rainwater From Their Scales

 Source: iNaturalist user ajott – CC BY 4.0

-Another desert snake, and another one whose body has adapted for survival, by collecting rainwater on its scales.
-Peringuey’s adder lives in the sandy deserts of southern Namibia.
-They’re not as immobile as the emerald tree boa, but can spend hours and hours hidden amidst dry rocks, using their favoured ambush tactics.
-Peringuey’s adders wait patiently until they hear the scampering of a barking gecko approaching, which gains in intensity until they finally decide to pounce.
+A desert-dwelling snake, whose body has adapted for survival in the most extreme of environments.
+Peringuey’s adder (Bitis peringueyi) lives in the sandy deserts of southern Namibia, even slithering down fully-fledged sand dunes.
+They’re not as immobile as the emerald tree boa, but can spend hours and hours hidden among dry rocks, using their favoured ambush tactics.

 5 Blunt-headed tree snake